Pap Tests and I

 Young

-If I am young, do I still need regular Pap tests?
+What if I am young, do I need regular Pap tests?

 DoY, DotS and/or DoYC’s cervical cancer screening program, when you start having regular Pap tests can vary.
 It may therefore be in your best interest to choose to check what’s-what for you in your country.